sunjay/sudoku/README.md

 expecting the Rust code to be slower and first and that I would need to optimize it quite a bit.
 Surprisingly, it turned out to be the complete opposite.
 The Rust implementation was **orders of magnitude** faster than my C implementation.
-I'm not the best C programmer in the world, so my C code was already not totally optimal.
-Even still, the Rust code mostly resembled the C code but still managed to be **significantly faster**.
+I'm not the best C programmer in the world, so I can't say my C code was completely optimal.
+The amazing part here is that my Rust code mostly resembled the C code but was still **significantly faster**.

 Some non-scientific timing data I collected at the time: